getmyinterns/docs/gmi-docs/docs/school-admins/settings.md

 ## General Settings

-Manage your account preferences and customize your experience with ease.
-In `General Settings`, you can configure fundamental aspects of your `GetMyInterns` account to suit your needs.
-Take control and optimize your internship management experience effortlessly.
+Manage your account preferences and customize the platform through `General Settings`.
+You can configure fundamental aspects of your `GetMyInterns` account to suit your needs.

 ![Settings General](images/settings-general.png)

-From `General Settings` you can:

-**1.** Enable `Job` search
+### Enable Job search

-You can deactivate the `Job` search if needed.
+You can control whether students can search for internships by enabling or disabling `Job Search`.

-**2.** Enable `Student` registration
+### Enable Student registration

-You can disable `Student` registration if needed.
+You can control whether students can register.
+For example, you might want to turn off `Student Registration` during off season to avoid confusion.

-**3.** Enable `Student` approval
+### Enable Student approval

-Enable this setting if you want the chosen admin roles in #9 below to manually approve all `Student` registrations.
+Enable this setting if you want the [chosen admin roles](#roles-allowed-to-approvedecline-pending-students) to manually approve all `Student` registrations.
 Otherwise, `Students` will be automatically approved after registering.

-**4.** Enable Clever
+### Enable Clever

 You can choose to enable Clever so that `Students` can register to GetMyInterns using Clever single sing on.

-**5.** Enable self service job placements
+### Enable self service job placements

-You can enable `Students` to accept `Jobs` proposals directly, without the need of approval.
-Bear in mind you need to also enable `Students` on point 8 below.
+You can enable `Students` to accept `Job` offers directly, without the need of approval.
+Bear in mind you need to also enable `Students` on [Hire Approval Roles](#hire-approval-roles) and [Hire Rejection Roles](#hire-rejection-roles)

-**6.** Enable `Internship Provider`agreement signature
+### Enable Internship Provider Agreement Signature

 You can choose to use Jotforms platform to upload the Agreement and make it available to be signed online by the `Internship Provider`.

-**7.** Block offers to already placed `Students`

-**8.** Set up approval and rejection roles

-You can choose if a supervisor admin, supervisor and/or the `Student` can also approve or reject hires.
+When this is enabled and configured correctly, Internship Providers will see the uploaded agreement right after registration.
+Please note that signature of the agreement is not a requirement to approve an `Internship Provider`.
+It is up to the admin users to verify the agreement has been completed.

+### Block Offers to Already Placed Students

+When enabled, it prevents internship providers from offering a job to students already placed in an internship.

+### Hire Approval Roles

+You can choose which admin role is allowed to accept job offers or whether `Students` can also accept them.
 For details about these admin users please see [System Configuration - Admin Users](/school-admins/system-configuration#admin-users).

-**9.** Set up pending `Internship Providers` and `Students` approval roles
+### Hire Rejection Roles

-You can choose if a supervisor admin and/or supervisor can also approve pending `Internship Providers` and `Students`.
+You can choose which admin role is allowed to reject job offers or whether `Students` can also reject them.
 For details about these admin users please see [System Configuration - Admin Users](/school-admins/system-configuration#admin-users).

-**10.** Set up `Students` placements threshold

-You can choose a number of internships to be informed by email when it has been reached.
+### Roles Allowed To Approve/Decline Pending Providers

+You can choose which role is allowed to Approve or Decline pending students.
+Account Admins, as the super admin, will always have access to do so.
+For details about these admin users please see [System Configuration - Admin Users](/school-admins/system-configuration#admin-users).

+### Roles Allowed To Approve/Decline Pending Students

+You can choose which role is allowed to Approve or Decline pending students.
+Account Admins, as the super admin, will always have access to do so.
+For details about these admin users please see [System Configuration - Admin Users](/school-admins/system-configuration#admin-users).

+### Students Placements Threshold

+If you want to be informed via email when a number of placed students is reached, you can configure this setting.
+Please note you can have multiple thresholds.
+Only Account Admins will be notified.

 ## Timesheet Settings

 Manage your `Timesheet` preferences.
-You can configure fundamental aspects of the approved internships to suit your needs.

-From `Timesheet Settings` you can:

-**1.** Enable `Timesheet`
+### Enable Timesheets

-**2.** Choose who approves the `Timesheet` and/or the order of approval

-**3.** Set up workday specifics

-- Enforce total breaks min length and select time in minutes
-- Enforce workday total hours max length and select time in minutes

-**4.** Set up breaks

-- Set up Break 1 and choose time in minutes, if applicable
-- Set up Break 2 and choose time in minutes, if applicable

-**5.** Enable or require descriptions of each workday

-**6.** Set up extra messages
+Global flag to enable/disable timesheets.

+### Approver(s)

+You can configure who needs to approve the timesheets and in which order.
+You always need at least one approver:

+- **Workplace Supervisor**: this could be `Internship Provider` user who signed up to the system or the one specified by the admin user through the `Internship` detail modal.
+- **Student Supervisor**: this could be any Admin user who has access to the student or the one assigned through the `Student` detail modal.
+- **First Workplace Supervisor and then Student Supervisor**: This specifies that the Workplace Supervisor will need to approve the timesheet first and then the Student Supervisor.
+The Student Supervisor won't be able to approve the timesheet until it is first approved by the Workplace Supervisor.
+- **First Student Supervisor and then Workplace Supervisor**: This specifies that the Student Supervisor will need to approve the timesheet first and then the Workplace Supervisor.
+The Workplace Supervisor won't be able to approve the timesheet until it is first approved by the Student Supervisor.

+### Workday

+- **Enforce Total Breaks Min Length**: this setting makes sure that all breaks for the day add up to the specified `Total Breaks Min Length`.
+- **Total Breaks Min Length**: the minimum number of minutes on a given day (accross all breaks) the student needs.
+- **Enforce Workday Total Hours Max Length**: this setting makes sure that the `Workday Total Hours Max Length` is not surpassed.
+- **Workday Total Hours Max Length**: the maximum number of minutes a student is allowed to work on a given day.

+### Break 1

+Setup whether the first break is enabled, required, and whether there should be an enforced minimum number of minutes for it.

+### Break 2

+Setup whether the second break is enabled, required, and whether there should be an enforced minimum number of minutes for it.

+### Descriptions Each Workday

+Configured whether the student will need to enter a description of what they worked on that day and whether it is required or not.

+### Messages

-Users will receive the default message shown in the image below for confirmation.
-But you can change it according to your needs.
+Users will receive the default message shown in the image below for confirmation, but you can append any extra message according to your needs.

 ![Timesheets Settings Confirm Message](images/timesheets-settings-confirmation-message.png)

+There are 3 extra messages you can configure:

 - `Student` confirmation extra message before submission
 - `Student` supervisor confirmation extra message before approval